DIY AI Transformation vs Consultant: 2026 Cost Compared

 Four situations where the DIY path is the clearly correct answer and spending on a consultant is wasted budget.

-• Portfolio-scale mapping.
+- Portfolio-scale mapping.
 When the task is mapping 20+ processes across the organisation to identify the top candidates for transformation, DIY is faster and more consistent than consultant-led mapping.
-Consultants produce detailed artefacts for the three or four processes they focus on; platforms produce workmanlike artefacts for all twenty.
+Consultants produce beautiful artefacts for the three or four processes they focus on; platforms produce workmanlike artefacts for all twenty.

-• Iterative refinement.
+- Iterative refinement.
 After the first transformation lands and produces data, the next round of refinement benefits from the team's own judgement more than from external advice.
-Consultants are expensive for the iterative refinement phase because their strengths (stakeholder work, facilitation) are not the dominant need once the transformation has momentum.
+Consultants are expensive for the iterative refinement phase because their strengths (stakeholder work and facilitation) are not the dominant need once the transformation has momentum.

 When a consultant wins outright